PHILADELPHIA REFLECTIONS

 The Athenaeum is slowly migrating into a national historical museum of American architecture.
 In this spirit, it recently presented a lecture by Carter Wiseman of Yale on the subject of Louis I. Kahn to an overflow audience.
 Professor Wiseman drew his remarks from his recent book about Kahn, called Beyond Time and Style.

-Many giants of Philadelphia architecture, like Strickland and Walter, are known to us from the memorable public buildings they designed, but Kahn and Venturi are known for their theoretical contributions to the science of architecture.
-Their reputations were consequently made among architectural students, and then passed on to the public in the form of praise that is a little hard for laymen to understand.
-For example, Wiseman begins his course on Kahn by telling the students they probably do not understand Kahn at the beginning of the course, but all will revere him by the end of it.
-The rest of us, of course, have not attended the lectures, and that probably has a lot to do with Kahn going to his grave while deeply in debt.
-No doubt the fact that he had three families with three women simultaneously somewhat strained his cash flow, as well.
+Many giants of Philadelphia architecture, like Strickland and Walter, are known to us for the memorable public buildings they designed, but Kahn and Venturi are known for their scientific contributions to the theory of architecture.
+Their reputations were consequently made among architectural scholars, and then passed on to the public in the form of praise that is a little hard for laymen to understand.
+For example, Wiseman begins his course on Kahn by telling the students they probably will not understand Kahn at the beginning of the course, but all will revere him by the end of it.
+The rest of us, of course, have not attended the lectures, and a reciprocal effect probably has something to do with Kahn going to his grave, deeply in debt.
+No doubt the additional fact that he had three families with three women simultaneously, somewhat strained his cash flow as well.

 Richards laboratory of the University of Pennsylvania